 - From October 2017 through August 2018, the company sold 1,016,143 shares of Class A Common Stock under Regulation A for a total of \$4,899,794.
 The company used the proceeds from that offering for marketing, operations, product development, and cash reserves. - In November 2018, the company sold 100,000 shares of Series A Preferred Stock under Rule 506(c) of Regulation D for a total of \$500,000.
 The company used the proceeds from that offering for operations. - From January 2019 through March 2019, the company sold 27,804 shares of Class A Common Stock under Regulation CF for a total of \$208,530.
-The company used the proceeds from that offering for marketing, operations, product development, and cash reserves. - From March 11, 2019 through March 11, 2020, the company has received signed subscription agreements for 777,383 shares of Class A Common Stock under Regulation A for a total of \$5,823,840.
+The company used the proceeds from that offering for marketing, operations, product development, and cash reserves. - From March 11, 2019 through March 11, 2020, the company sold and issued 1,067,383 shares of Class A Common Stock under Regulation A for a total of \$8,005,373.
 The company has not yet received funds for all of these sales.
-The company used and intends to use the proceeds from that offering for marketing, operations, product development, and cash reserves. - From December 5, 2019 through March 11, 2020, the company has received signed subscription agreements for 10,399 shares of Class A Common Stock under Regulation CF for a total of \$77,992.50.
+The company used and intends to use the proceeds from that offering for marketing, operations, product development, and cash reserves. - From December 5, 2019 through March 10, 2020, the company has sold 24,117 shares of Class A Common Stock under Regulation CF for a total of \$180,878.
+The company has not yet received funds for all of these sales.
+The company used and intends to use the proceeds from that offering for marketing, operations, product development, and cash reserves. - From March 11, 2020 through April 29, 2020, the company has received signed subscription agreements for shares of Class A Common Stock under Regulation CF for a total of approximately \$202,000.
 The company has not yet received funds for all of these sales.
 The company used and intends to use the proceeds from that offering for marketing, operations, product development, and cash reserves.